 2) Ask SciFri

 .
-As stated, this is a Q&A column.
-The writer would generate a thought-provoking, science-related question and interview human sources to help answer it.
+As implied, this is a Q&A column.
+The writer generates a thought-provoking, science-related question and interviews human sources to help answer it.

 .
-This features a beguiling, science-related image with descriptive text.
+This series features a beguiling, science-related image with descriptive text.

 The idea here is to delve a bit more into the personal life of scientists—how they got into their careers, what they would be doing if they weren't